**Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!**

 The optional retracts are a must, and if you can stretch the budget a bit then go for a sound unit too.

 Quality is to be expected for a Chinese foamie.
 It's not brilliant, but not bad.
-The aileron servo failing on me was a big issue and a sad reflection on the quality of these planes, but the attention to detail on the AT-6 is very good.
+The aileron servo failing on me was a big issue and a sad reflection on the potential quality issues this type of plane can suffer, but the attention to detail on the AT-6 is very good.

 I know that other Art-Tech AT-6 owners have upgraded the motor, but at the moment I haven't found this necessary.
 But, at the time of writing this page I haven't flown the plane with the sound unit fitted and so the additional 7oz or so might make me put a better motor in it, although I don't think it will be necessary.